 “She doesn’t participate when we play The Question Game during dinner.
 We all take turns answering questions like “Name a pink animal”, “Sing your favorite song”, and “What should we have for dessert”.
 I know she’s verbal, why does she refuse to answer these questions?”

 Unfortunately, in some ABA programs a child can get stuck at only using language to mand or tact (label).
-This would look like a child who only communicates with others to request (I want popcorn please) or to label (That car is red).
+This would look like a child who only communicates with others to request ("popcorn please") or to label ("red car").
 The child might spend their entire day manding and tacting, and to the parents and therapists there is no problem!
 The child is talking and communicating…clearly the ABA was effective.
 Eventually someone notices that when asked direct questions, the child won’t respond.
 Or when placed with peers, the child wanders away or just stares blankly at them.
 At that point, either the staff and family begin to think the ABA “isn’t working”, or the child is blamed for being difficult or stubborn and just choosing not to talk.

 An ABA program should teach all components of language, not just the ability to request or label.
-If a verbal child is not currently working on intraverbals in their ABA program, or will be soon, then that is a problem.
-You definitely don’t want to skip over teaching intraverbals.
-The reason why is simple: if I removed all intraverbals from my speech, I wouldn’t have very much to say.
-I would sound exactly like some of my clients.
-I would ask for things, or label what I see…..and that’s it.
 Most conversation consists of a variety of intraverbals, and if you want your child/client to move past talking and really begin communicating, then intraverbals are the way to teach that.

 So how and when do you teach intraverbals?